baorlys/BaoLy-YPP3/readme.md

+# Bao Ly - YPP3

-# This is my progress in Young Professional Program 3 at bbv Vietnam
+## This is my progress in Young Professional Program 3 at bbv Vietnam

 [**8 Week SQL Challenge**](8WeekSQLChallenge)

 [**Communication Subsystem in MentorHub ecosystem**](MentorHub-CommunicationSubsystem)